-It is time to solder through-hole and surface mounted parts.
+It is time to solder through-hole and surface-mounted components.

 When you start the fan to blow the hot air, don’t set it too high – it can blow the components away!